 This easy crockpot baked beans recipe is made effortlessly with canned beans, smoked paprika, brown sugar, ketchup or BBQ sauce, Dijon mustard and bacon.
 It’s smoky, sweet and savory and a quick and easy way for this flavorful side dish to come together.

 This slow cooker baked beans recipe will be a staple summer side dish at any BBQ, potluck, or family dinner.
-It’s easy to prep with canned beans, always a crowd-pleaser and irresistible!
+It’s always a crowd-pleaser just like my slow cooker ribs and slow cooker BBQ brisket sandwiches!

 Can of baked beans.